Bahía Negra: History

-The indigenous peoples inhabiting the area at the arrival of the Spaniards in the 16th century were already the iśir (commonly called "zamucos" or "chamacocos"), some Guarani or Guarani-assimilated groups such as the Itatines, and later the Pampids, known by the name of Caduveo.
+The indigenous peoples inhabiting the area at the arrival of the Spaniards in the 16th century were the Iśir (commonly called Zamucos or Chamacocos), some Guarani or Guarani-assimilated groups such as the Itatines, and later the Pampids (commonly called Kadiwéu).

 The first Spaniards to reach these territories were those of the expeditions led by Captains Juan de Ayolas and his lieutenant Domingo Martínez de Irala, who founded the fort of La Candelaria on February 2, 1537, in the southern area of the great "Jarayes Lagoon"—on a map from 1600, it is located opposite the future Fuerte Olimpo, south of the mouth of the Brazilian Nabileque River that rejoins the Paraguay River forming an island, but it could also have been between the latitudes 21° S and 19° S, possibly located at the midpoint, near Bahía Negra— but it was depopulated in August of the same year.
 Later, in 1542, Irala passed through the area again, who further north and in the northern area of the same great lagoon —now La Gaiba— founded the city called "Puerto de los Reyes" on January 6, 1543, but it was also abandoned on March 23, 1544, by order of then adelantado Álvar Núñez Cabeza de Vaca, and in its vicinity, in September 1568, the founder of Santa Cruz de la Sierra, Ñuflo de Chaves, was killed.

 Viceroyalty of Peru, on a map from 1600, with the governorates of Tucumán and Río de la Plata and Paraguay with the location of the "Puerto de La Candelaria" south of the Nabileque River in front of the future Fort Olimpo, and the "Puerto de los Reyes”, south of the current La Gaiba lagoon.